-Ama Dablam Base Camp Trek
+Ama Dablam Base Camp Trek-16 Days

-Trip Price
+Trip Facts

 The Ama Dablam Base Camp trek takes you through beautiful Sherpa villages, and to the foot of the most beautiful mountain.
 Plus, the trek offers a great way to get acquainted with the lifestyle, culture and religion of Sherpas in Khumbu valley.

-Mount Ama Dablam is considered as the most beautiful mountain in the Himalayas due to its its elegant shape and breathtaking glacier.
+Mount Ama Dablam is considered as the most beautiful mountain in the Himalayas due to it’s its elegant shape and breathtaking glacier.
 During expedition season, the base camp is busy with helicopters and summiteers.
 The first ascent was by the famous Edmund Hillary Silver Hut Expedition in 1961.

 The Ama Dablam base camp trek starts with a scheduled flight to Lukla (2,830m).
 As you cross over the Dudh Koshi on your way to Namche, the tip of Everest will show itself just for a moment.
 You will pass through the Sagarmatha National Park to the holy Tengboche monastery where an exceptional view of Everest and Nuptse, Lhotse, Ama Dablam, Tawache and Thamserku awaits.
 From Pangboche, you will hike across the Imja river to the Ama Dablam Base Camp (4,500 m).